SamyukthaKapoor/Payroll-Management-System/Dashboard/README.md

 The dashboard is configured for:

-1. Automatic refresh: Daily at 6:00 AM EST
-2. Manual refresh: Available through the Refresh button
+- Manual refresh: Available through the Refresh button

 ## Using the Dashboard

-1. Open the `.pbix` file in Power BI Desktop
+1. Open the link of the file in Tableau Desktop or website
 2. Update the data source connection to your PostgreSQL instance
 3. Refresh data to see current insights